 Our family had raised "pastured" pigs since settling in this country back in 1726.
-But they had always been supplemented with grain, especially in the long northeast Pennsylvania winters, when forages were not available to graze.
+But they had always been supplemented with grain, especially in the long North-East PA winters when forages were not available to graze.
 But we were determined to find a way to limit the amount of grain required by the pigs to continue to grow and at the same time not jeopardize their health.
-We weren’t interested in finishing them as soon as possible to make a quick buck by the time they reached maturity (250 lb. by six months of age).
-If it would take an extra month or two to reach that optimal weight, we were comfortable with that as long as they stayed healthy.
-We then started looking at other breeds that may be better adjusted to living mostly on grass.
-It took a while, but we found the Tamworth breed was best suited to survive strictly on a 100% forage diet.
+We weren’t interested in finishing them as soon as possible to make a quick buck by the time they reached maturity (250/lbs. by 6 months of age), if it would take an extra month or 2 to reach that "optimal weight" we were comfortable with that as long as they stayed healthy.
+We than started looking at other breeds that may be better adjusted to living mostly on grass.
+It took awhile, but we found the Tamworth breed was best suited to survive strictly on a 100% forage diet.
 Due to what we found in the past, we decided to do additional research on this breed to make sure the few success stories we found about the Tamworth breed were not just isolated incidents.

-Coincidentally, my wife knew someone through a past work associate that owns Tamworth pigs and has been successful at raising them on a 100% grass-fed diet.
+Coincidently my wife knew someone through a past work associate that owns Tamworth Pig’s and has been successful at raising them on a 100% grass-fed diet.
 I still wasn’t convinced.
 So we made an appointment to go see them.
-It was a few hours south of us, but it was still within our state, so I knew we were due to experience close to the same climatic changes and challenges throughout the year.
-My main concern wasn’t whether they could survive on 100% grass pastures six months out of the year during the forages' normal growing season; I was wondering how they stayed healthy during the winter on either stockpiled forages or stored dry hay.
+It was a few hours south of us, but it was still within our state so I knew we were due to experience close to the same climates throughout the year.
+My main concern wasn’t with could they survive on 100% grass pastures 6-8 months out of the year during the forages normal growing season, I was wondering how they stayed healthy during the winter on either stockpiled forages or stored dry hay.